 Value It Communicates: Corporate responsibility

 EY’s USP “builders of a better working world” falls under the category of corporate responsibility or social impact value propositions.
-EY focuses on helping not only their clients achieve success, but also the communities in which they operate.
-Though the USP doesn’t explicitly express a unique offer that its customers receive, the slogan is memorable and paints the company as altruistic and visionary, which is likely something their clients want.
+EY focuses on helping not only their clients achieve success but also the communities in which they operate.
+The USP doesn’t explicitly express a unique offer, but the slogan is memorable and paints EY as altruistic and visionary, which is attractive to their clients.

 Dell Technologies' USP